wittend/rm3100-runMag/README.md

 and if all goes well type:

-$ ./runMag
+$ sudo ./runMag
+(most flavors of Linux will require sudo)

-and now you should see the results!
+and now you should see some results!

 Example:

-dave@odroid:~/$ ./runMag -h
+dave@odroid:~/$ sudo ./runMag -h

     ./runMag Version = 0.0.2

     Parameters:

     -b <bus as integer>    :  I2C bus number as integer.
     -B <reg mask>          :  Do built in self test (BIST).
 [Not really implemented].